Learn. Grow. Lead.

 In the Leadership Intensive series, students examine traits and practices of leadership, assess their personal strengths and style, and learn from leaders across professional fields.
 Courses promote skill-building and socially responsible leadership where students put their strengths into action.

-Why Choose a Leadership Intensive Course?
+Why Choose an Online Leadership Intensive Course?

 - A pre-college level asset-based curriculum that promotes self-reflection and goal-setting